rxi/vec/README.md

 ```

 ### vec\_sort(v, fn)
-Sorts the members of the vector; `fn` should be a qsort-compatible compare
+Sorts the values of the vector; `fn` should be a qsort-compatible compare
 function.

 ### vec\_swap(v, idx1, idx2)